 During her senior year, she rowed in the 2V8+ that won a gold medal at the Big 10 Championship, followed by a fourth-place finish in the Grand Final at the NCAA Championship.

-In the 2009-10 season, Merritt rowed in the 2V8+ that claimed a bronze medal at the South/Central Region Sprints and the Big Ten Championship.
+In the 2009-10 season, Merritt rowed in the 2V8+ that claimed a bronze medal at the South/Central Region Sprints and a bronze medal at the Big 12 Ten Championship.
 That same boat placed 11th at the 2010 NCAA Championship.
 In the 2008-09 season, Merritt raced in the 2V4+ that won a gold medal in the Open Four category at the South/Central Region Sprints.

 A native of Lucasville, Ohio, Merritt graduated from OSU in June 2011 with bachelor’s degrees in strategic communication and cultural studies.